Malhar-git/expense-tracker-app/README.md

 A simple and intuitive Expense Tracker application built using React JS and CSS, designed to help users manage their expenses and income effectively.

+## Industry Practices Project

+This application was developed as part of the Industry Practices assessment group project at Thakur College of Engineering.
+Team members Malhar Sudku (56), Vansh Surti (57), and Harsh Tiwari (58) actively contributed to the project's repository.

 ## Features

 - Add and delete transactions